Jorritboer/research_internship_report/report.typ

 We explained the model in the Kleisli category in @sec:nd by showing how to construct a final coalgebra for finite words for a nondeterministic automaton.
 Subsequently we constructed a weakly final coalgebra to additionally obtain the infinite words within such a system.
 Building upon these ideas we derived the coalgebraic construction for parity tree automata in @results:buchi, making use of the modal mu-calculus explained in @sec:modal.

 In @sec:new we presented our alternate derivation of the coincidence results in @results:buchi.
 By applying game semantics we were able to give a more comprehensive proof of the results.
-Additionally, looking at this result through this alternate angle of game semantics can provide new insights into the result.
+Additionally, looking at this result through this alternate angle of game semantics can provide new insights.

 Seeing if this alternate derivation can shed new light onto the topic, for example connections to coalgebra automata which are based on game theoretic techniques @kupke2008coalgebraic, is one direction of future work that could build upon this report.
 Secondly, future work could look into proving @lemma:3 for parity automata.
 As explained in @sec:new, we were unable to prove this lemma for the most general case due to the complicated nature of the system of equations.
 Bridging this gap would complete the alternate derivation of the coincidence result for all parity tree automata.